-In addition to the Standard Setbacks, Open Air Cultivation Sites located within any of the Special Areas described under 55.4.5.1.5 are subject to the following enhanced setbacks, unless confined to Enclosed structures:
+In addition to the Standard Setbacks, Open Air Cultivation Sites located within any of the Special Areas described under 55.4.5.1.4 are subject to the following enhanced setbacks, unless confined within Enclosed structures:

 - (j) Six hundred feet (600') from the boundary of any residentially zoned area; - (k) Six hundred feet (600') from any residence located on a separately owned parcel. - (l) An applicant may seek an exception from the prescribed open air cultivation setbacks of 55.4.6.4(j) and (k) with a Use Permit.
-In considering the Use Permit, the Planning Commission shall evaluate whether a reduced setback would result in adverse impacts to surrounding land uses, as well as whether project alternatives or opportunities for additional feasible mitigation exist. - (m) Notwithstanding the above provisions, the enhanced setbacks of this section are not applicable to any commercial cannabis activities conducted on a parcel zoned MG or MC.
+In considering the Use Permit, the Planning Commission shall evaluate whether a reduced setback would result in adverse impacts to surrounding land uses, as well as whether project alternatives or opportunities for additional feasible mitigation exist. - (m) Notwithstanding the above provisions, the enhanced setbacks of this section are not applicable to any commercial cannabis activities conducted on a parcel zoned MH or lands planned for General Industrial uses (IG).